raspberrypi/documentation/faqs/README.md

 - Where can I buy a Raspberry Pi, and how much does it cost?
 - What do I get when I buy one?
-- Can I buy a Raspberry Pi kit?
 - I'm worried I have a fake Pi!

 ### [Commercial and industry applications, resale](#commercial)